mysensors/NodeManager/README.md

     void setRebootPin(int value);
     // [32] turn the ADC off so to save 0.2 mA void setADCOff();
+    #if SIGNAL_SENSOR == 1 && defined(MY_SIGNAL_REPORT_ENABLED)
+      // [33] How frequenly to send a signal report to the controller (default: 60 minutes) void setSignalReportMinutes(int value);
+      // [43] How frequenly to send a signal report to the controller (default: 60 minutes) void setSignalReportSeconds(int value);
+      // [44] How frequenly to send a signal report to the controller (default: 60 minutes) void setSignalReportHours(int value);
+      // [45] How frequenly to send a signal report to the controller (default: 60 minutes) void setSignalReportDays(int value);
+      // [34] define which signal report to send.
+Possible values are SR_UPLINK_QUALITY, SR_TX_POWER_LEVEL, SR_TX_POWER_PERCENT, SR_TX_RSSI, SR_RX_RSSI, SR_TX_SNR, SR_RX_SNR (default: SR_RX_RSSI)
+      void setSignalCommand(int value);
+      // [35] report the signal level to the controller void signalReport();
+    #endif
 ~~~

 ### Set reporting intervals and sleeping cycles

-If not instructed differently, the node will stay in awake, all the sensors will report every 10 minutes and the battery level will be automatically reported every 60 minutes.
+If not instructed differently, the node will stay in awake, all the sensors will report every 10 minutes.
+Battery level and signal level will be automatically reported every 60 minutes.
 To change those settings, you can call the following functions on the nodeManager object:

 Function  | Description
 ------------ | -------------
 setSleepSeconds()/setSleepMinutes()/setSleepHours()/setSleepDays() | the time interval the node will spend in a (smart) sleep cycle
-setReportIntervalMinutes() / setReportIntervalSeconds() | the time interval the node will report the measures of all the attached sensors
+setReportIntervalSeconds()/setReportIntervalMinutes()/setReportIntervalHours()/setReportIntervalDays() | the time interval the node will report the measures of all the attached sensors
-setBatteryReportMinutes() | the time interval the node will report the battery level
+setBatteryReportSeconds()/setBatteryReportMinutes()/setBatteryReportHours()/setBatteryReportDays() | the time interval the node will report the battery level
+setSignalReportSeconds()/setSignalReportMinutes()/setSignalReportHours()/setSignalReportDays() | the time interval the node will report the radio signal level

 For example, to put the node to sleep in cycles of 10 minutes: